 Smart defect detection

 AI goes beyond binary pass/fail and digs into test results for patterns.
-It can flag issues before they become recurring defects.
+It can flag issues before they become recurring defects, showing how AI tools for QA predict and prevent failures early.

 - Root cause analysis based on test behavior and logs.